ircv3/ircv3-specifications/core/message-tags-3.3.md

 See [`PRIVMSG` in RFC2812](https://tools.ietf.org/html/rfc2812#section-3.3.1) for more details on replies and examples.

 Clients that receive a `TAGMSG` command MUST NOT display them in the message history by default.
-Display guidelines are defined in the specifications of tags attached to the command.
+Display guidelines are defined in the specifications of tags attached to the message.

 ### Size limit